Back to blog

 The Coordination Layer Is the Product

 The next decade of AI assistants won't be defined by which company has the smartest model.
 It'll be defined by who builds the best orchestration layer -- the coordination infrastructure that lets specialized agents work together on tasks no single agent can handle well.
+Apple just bet its assistant strategy on exactly this.

 The parallel to computing history is exact.
 The value of an operating system was never in any individual program.
 It was in the ability to run many programs, manage their interactions, and present a unified experience to the user.
 The OS was the coordination layer for software.
 An agent OS is the coordination layer for intelligence.